bee-travels/bee-travels-node/CONTRIBUTING.md

 ```

 > **Note:** See individual service READMEs for a deeper overview of project structure.

+## Docker
+Their are 5 Dockerfiles affiliated with the project.

+### Base
+The base Dockerfile is located in the root directory and needs to be built before building any other image.
+The image includes the yarn cache and lock required for building all other services.

+### UI
+The UI Dockerfile is located in `services/ui` and encapsulates both the `ui-frontend` and `ui-backend` workspaces.

+### Hotel Service
+The Hotel Service Dockerfile is located in `services/hotel` and encapsulates the `hotel` workspace.

+### Destination Service
+The Destination Service Dockerfile is located in `services/destination` and encapsulates the `destination` workspace.

+### Currency Exchange
+The Currency Exchange Dockerfile is located in `services/currency-exchange` and encapsulates the `currency-exchange` workspace.

 ## Collocated Tests
 We don't have a top-level directory for unit tests.
 Instead, we put them next to the files that they test.